 GAY PRIDE AND NO PREJUDICE

-This is another new play that I’m looking to have staged in London and Edinburgh in 2018.
+This is another new play that I hope to have staged in London and Edinburgh in 2018.
 It came about originally as a joke.
 When I was adapting Pride and Prejudice, the producer rang me and asked how things were going.
 ‘Fine’, I said, ‘I’ve changed a couple of things: Darcy and Bingley end up together and the title is now ‘Gay Pride And No Prejudice’.
-I mentioned this to several director-friends who all said ‘You simply must writer this!’.
+I mentioned this to several director-friends who all said ‘You simply must write this!’.
 It’s adapted from Austen’s beautiful novel, but adds in a burgeoning love interest between Darcy and Bingley.
 Back then, of course, it’s what isn’t said that’s important.